 Let us revel in the beauty of ancient Chinese poetry this spring and summer.
 Help the classics live on by creating your own illustrations of China’s timeless traditions.

-Registration for the first ever Illustration Contest for Classical Chinese Poetry is now open to the public!
+Registration for the first ever Illustration Contest for Classical Chinese Poetry, sponsored by Jiahui International Hospital, is now open to the public!
+Students of all ages are welcome to enter.

 Who Can Participate